nvtkaszpir/quake-logo-wall-light/README.md

 Transfer logo with leds to the target location and attach it to the wall.

-In WLED settings, set led limit to 30, maximum power draw 0.7A.
+In WLED settings, set led limit to 40, maximum power draw 0.7A - this depends on the number of leds and power adapter.

 Then export the config and start to play with the effects.

 See [wled/wled_presets.json](wled/wled_presets.json) for example presets,